-Easy to assemble and convert, as cozy as it looks, and firm enough for extended-stay guests — some owners use it as their primary bed — fans of this sleeper suggest purchasing the optional mattress topper or adding a feather bed for additional comfort.
+The Room & Board Deco convertible couch is easy to assemble and convert, has a cozy tufted back, and offers enough support for extended-stay guests (some owners even use it as their primary bed).
+Fans of this sleeper suggest purchasing the optional mattress topper or adding a feather bed for additional comfort.
 And cat owners may be pleased to hear that the fabric is durable enough to withstand your furry roommate's scratching without the unsightly snags that usually come with it.

 That bolster cushion and mechanical arm definitely piqued our interest.
-And depending on your age, this style may have also reminded you of the fold-out foam chair with cylinder back that was ubiquitous during the 90s.
-The Twilight is a hundred times better and at least 10 times more expensive, but so worth it.
-Ingenious in its simple mechanics and shape choices, designer Flemming Busk has created a sofa that offers many possibilities: three positions for the bolster pillow, not only allowing for multiple seat depths, but also superior lumbar support.
-And with the bolster back all the way, you can remove the seat cushion to create separate twin beds, or push them together for a bed that is more spacious than a queen, with a soft headboard.
-Sleeping on the floor never looked this good.
-Night, night.
+And depending on your age, this style may have also reminded you of the fold-out foam chair with cylinder back that was ubiquitous during the '90s.
+The Twilight is a hundred times better and at least 10 times more expensive than that model we knew, but it's so worth it.
+Ingenious in its simple mechanics and shape choices, designer Flemming Busk has created a sofa that offers many possibilities, including three positions for the bolster pillow that not only allow for multiple seat depths but also superior lumbar support.
+If you choose to have the bolster back all the way, the removable seat cushions allow you to create separate twin beds, or you can push them together for a bed that is more spacious than a queen, with a soft headboard.
+We're pretty sure sleeping on the floor has never looked this good.